kubevela/kubevela.github.io/docs/case-studies/gitops.md

 └─  	mysql-cluster   	raw       	       	running	healthy	      	2021-09-26 20:48:11 +0800 CST
 ```

-Curl the Ingress of the app, we can see that the current version is `0.1.5` and the application is connected to the database successfully:
+`curl` the Ingress of the app, we can see that the current version is `0.1.5` and the application is connected to the database successfully:

 ```shell
 $ kubectl get ingress